Blog image

 What types of briefings are there?

-There are several types of briefings that vary depending on the context and purpose.
-When writing briefings, a distinction is often made between standard or creative briefings, media, brand, content and development briefings, etc. Each type of briefing serves a specific communication objective and has its own requirements in terms of information transfer.
+There are different types of briefing that are used depending on the purpose and context.
+Typical examples are standard or creative briefings, media, brand, content and development briefings.
+Each type of briefing serves a specific purpose and has specific requirements for the flow of information.

 What does a briefing contain?